denten-books/plain-text/main.md

 represented as "babbb."
 "Neither is this a small matter," writes Bacon:

-> These Cypher-Characters have, and may performe: For by this *Art* a way is opened, whereby a man may expresse and sigifie the intentions of his minde, at any distance of place, by objects which may be presented to the eye, an accommodated to the eare: provided those objects be capable of a twofold difference onely; as by Bells, by Trumpets, by Lights and Torches, by the
+> These Cypher-Characters have, and may performe: For by this *Art* a way is opened, whereby a man may expresse and signifie the intentions of his minde, at any distance of place, by objects which may be presented to the eye, an accommodated to the eare: provided those objects be capable of a twofold difference onely; as by Bells, by Trumpets, by Lights and Torches, by the